Resi-le/AtGenesis/README.md

   * The frequency bandwidth of the YM2612 chipset has been forcibly expanded by 1.15x.
 This isn't simply a higher sound quality; it's a psychoacoustic design that makes the music sound faster than it actually is, creating a sense of speed for the player.

 * A Work of Art Shining with Dissonance
-  * FM audio has been improved by 15%, and PSG audio by 5%.
-This 10% **harmonic dissonance** creates a subtle dissonance, creating a luxurious sense of tension for the user.
+  * FM audio has been lowered by 18%, and PSG audio by 5%.(PLS) This 12% **harmonic dissonance** creates a subtle dissonance, creating a luxurious sense of tension for the user.

 # 3. Development Philosophy
 > Is accuracy truly the only answer?